DPDK/dpdk/doc/guides/prog_guide/mempool_lib.rst

 the speed at which a core can access its own cache for a specific memory pool without locks provides performance gains.

 The cache is composed of a small, per-core table of pointers and its length (used as a stack).
-This cache can be enabled or disabled at creation of the pool.
+This internal cache can be enabled or disabled at creation of the pool.

 The maximum size of the cache is static and is defined at compilation time (CONFIG_RTE_MEMPOOL_CACHE_MAX_SIZE).